johncban/livewire/README.md

 ```

 ## Usage
-To use the app, while inside the project folder it will need to migrate the database for table creation then seed the users table for user values.
+To use the app, while inside the project folder it will need to migrate the database for table creation then seed the state and users table for values.
 ```bash
 rails db:migrate
 rails db:seed